 The main roles and responsibilities associated with programme planning are:

-• senior responsible owner - approving the programme plan and leading monitoring activities, including end-tranche reviews; these reviews should measure programme performance in terms of benefits realised and outcomes achieved
+• senior responsible owner - approving the programme plan and leading monitoring activities

-• business change manager - managing the transition to business as usual, working closely with the programme manager on defining the project portfolio (the group of projects that make up the programme); the BCM also works with benefit owners to ensure the transition aligns with the required benefits realisation
+• business change manager (BCM) - managing the transition to business as usual, working closely with the programme manager on defining the project portfolio; the BCM also works with benefit owners to ensure the transition aligns with the required benefits realisation

 Project planning